Yesha-27/OIBSIP/Yesha_Task1/README.md

 # Online Reservation System

-## Description

-The Online Reservation System is a Java application that allows users to reserve and cancel railway tickets through a simple console interface.
+This project is developed in Java as a part of the Oasis Infobyte Java Development Internship.

 ## Features

 - User Login
 - Ticket Reservation
-- Automatic Train Name Fetch
+- Automatic Train Name
 - PNR Generation
+- View Ticket
 - Ticket Cancellation
-- Reservation Details

 ## Technologies Used

 - Java

+## How to Run

+1. Open the project in IntelliJ IDEA.
+2. Run Main.java.
+3. Login using:
+   - Username: admin
-- OOP Concepts
+   - Password: 123

+## Author

+Yesha